 - doors/hallways that are too narrow for larger items.

-Access restrictions can usually be overcome but might require additional time or equipment to handle, for example hiring of an external elevator, extra crew or a shuttle vehicle.
+Access restrictions can usually be overcome but might require additional time or equipment to handle, for example, hiring an external elevator, extra crew or a shuttle vehicle.

 10. Move dates

-When you want to move can have a big impact on the cost.
 Peak periods (for example school holidays) can affect pricing as demand is higher than usual.
-Moving on a weekend or bank holiday will also usually mean higher charges as companies typically have to pay their staff more to work unsocial hours.
+Moving on a weekend or bank holiday will usually mean higher charges as companies typically have to pay their staff more to work unsocial hours.

 If you can be flexible on your move dates ask your removal company what dates they can offer the best price for.